ivan-kleshnin/react-fundamentals-course/README.md

 ### Extending the Program

-The home tasks are intentionally minimalistic, feel free to extend them whenever you feel like it.
+Home exercises are intentionally minimalistic, feel free to extend them whenever you feel like it.
 You should find your own perfect pace and balance between squeezing the most out of a single task and moving forward.
 Choose one or two (or none) of the following options:
 - Add more features to examples (we'll be giving some tips)